bluelamar/tls_dossier/Documents/The Hand Shake.md

 # The Hand Shake

-The client opens a connection to a server where the server is listening on a port that supports TLS.
+The client opens a connection to a server where the server is listening on a port that supports TLS (ex: TCP port 443).

 This is the initiation of the Hand Shake.